Design and implemention of open health data systems with standardized data and analytics capabilities for low- and middle income countries

 Outline

-The main contribution of this paper is to propose how recent standards and open source implementations from the data engineering community can be integrated into the OpenHIE framework.
+The main contribution of this paper is to propose how recent standards and open source implementations from the data engineering & analytics community can be integrated into the OpenHIE framework.
 In the following, we first describe how the lakehouse design pattern, being the most widely used data & analytics solution architecture, can be integrated in OpenHIE.
 To demonstrate the feasibility of this design, we present a proof-of-concept impelementation using open source technologies within the context of the MomCare programme.
-Code and digital artifacts of this demonstrator is available as supplementary material [TO DO: include links to support GitHub repositories].
-Subquently, we compare this solution design with two widely used and operational OpenHIE-compliant open source frameworks, namely the OpenHIM platform (https://jembi.gitbook.io/openhim-platform/) and the OnaData platform https://ona.io/home/products/ona-data/features/.
-Finally, we discuss our findings and propose routes for future development.
+Code and digital artifacts of this demonstrator are available as supplementary material [TO DO: include links to support GitHub repositories].

-We take a narrative approach in presenting our design and the case studies, surveying existing scientific studies on OHDSs, focusing on the seminal reports and subsequently searching forward citations.
+We take a narrative approach in presenting our design, surveying existing scientific studies on OHDSs, focusing on the seminal reports and subsequently searching forward citations.
 In addition, we have searched the open source repositories (most notably GitHub) and the online communities (OpenHIE community, FHIR community) to search for relevant open standards, technologies and architectures.
 This paper should not be considered as a proper systematic review.
-The main contributions of this paper are i) description of a framework for the components of the Data & Analysis Services that builds on current best practices from the data engineering community into the OpenHIE framework; and ii) evaluation of different implementations and design options for various data sharing scenarios within an extended OpenHIE architecture.

 Extending OpenHIE to include modern data and analytics standards